alex-wyc/cstuy-ship-projects/README.md

 - Projection: A projective transformation program written in processing
 - MovieReviewer: Text comprehension/machine learning program written in python that tries to understand the true meaning of movie reviews
+    - more information avaliable in the README file within the repository